 The second page will be used to create your child’s personal phonics rule book.
 Similar to the phonics book from Level 1, the phonics rule book is a simple, hands-on way to bring the phonics rule or phonogram into the real world for your child.
 On the top half of the sheet, print, cut out, and glue (or have your child draw) pictures of things or words that feature the highlighted phonics rule or phonogram.
 Put the page in a folder or thin binder that you will use specifically for your phonic rule book.

 Below the blank space, you will also see lines for writing.
-This is your “word scavenger hunt” section.
+Use these spaces in a variety of ways.
+This could be used to write words from your “word scavenger hunt”.
 Throughout the week (or whenever your child feels inspired), have them write words they encounter that feature the highlighted rule or phonogram.
-When the page is complete, you may also wish to laminate for durability.
+You can also use this section to practice spelling the words highlighted on the first page.

 The last page of your phonics guide is a coloring page that helps your child to make connections between the rule and the unit you are working on.
 Once your child has colored it, display it in your work space to reinforce the phonics rule throughout the week.